1 Athens as Paradigm-Planning and Architecture in Athens, 1834-1929.

 5 Beyond the Informal – Property, Domesticity and the Premises of an Urban Common

 Platon Issaias (Athens, 1984) graduated from the Faculty of Architecture of the Aristotle University, Thessaloniki – Greece.
 He holds an MSc in Advanced Architectural Design from GSAPP/Columbia University and a PhD from TU Delft.
 His research focuses on the recent history of planning in Athens and the relation between conflict, urban management and architectural form.
-He is currently a Teaching Fellow at the MArch in Urban Design, The Bartlett School of Architecture/UCL.
+He is currently a Visiting Tutor at the Royal College of Art.

 The thesis attempts to discuss the “informal” urbanization that characterizes the contemporary Greek cities as an immediate derivative of a complex political project, displayed primarily by architectural and urban typologies and protocols.
 As a case study, the Greek cities and particularly Athens, offer a possible critique on the recent conceptions regarding the distinction between “informal” and “formal” urbanism.
 These two dialectically opposite categories wish to distinguish two types of planning, which supposedly represent equally opposing political processes in the establishment, the formation and the development of cities.
 Nevertheless, the argument of the thesis is that in the Greek case, what appears to be a spontaneous and un-planned urban typology is the result of a precise institutional and regulatory framework, a particular technology of governance and administration.